Louise Darling Medal for Distinguished Achievement in Collection Development in the Health Sciences

 - Assess the impact of the nominee on the profession and the extent of their influence on the actual practice of collection development.

-- Describe the involvement of the nominee in activities which have promoted cooperation in collection development among a group of institutions or for the creation of specific innovative approaches which have resulted in successful cooperative programs.
+- Describe the involvement of the nominee in activities that have promoted cooperation in collection development among a group of institutions or for the creation of specific innovative approaches that have resulted in successful cooperative programs.

 - Describe the nominee’s overall service to the Medical Library Association and to the profession of health sciences librarianship.

 - A current resume or curriculum vitae for individuals and appropriate background information for institutions.

 - Any further information which may assist the jury in the evaluation of the nomination and the selection of the recipient(s).